 If you grew up in the 1970s, you may remember the popular public-service announcement for parents that asked, “It’s 10 p.m.
 Do you know where your child is?”
 The statement seemed almost nonsensical, but it shared an important message for parents to ensure that they always make a conscious effort Read More

 The retail supply chain network is a critical component of the retail machine.
-While many in retail may view the heart of retail as the interactions and events that happen within the store, this support system has always fueled the way.
-Through a complex web of processes and activity, a Read More
+While many view the heart of retail as the interactions and events that happen within the store, this support system has always fueled the way.
+Through a complex web of processes and activity, a well-managed supply chain Read More